SamikshyaPahari/samikshyapahari.github.io/index.md

 #### RNA Sequencing

-RNA Seq I: Using the edgeR, we analyzed the RNA-seq data from the R Bioinformatics Cookbook called modencodefly which contains the data on _Drosophila melanogaster_. [here](<https://samikshyapahari.github.io/BioInformatics/RNA Seq I.html>)
+RNA Seq I: Using the edgeR, we analyzed the RNA-seq data from the R Bioinformatics Cookbook called modencodefly which contains the data on _Drosophila melanogaster_. [here](<https://samikshyapahari.github.io/BioInformatics/RNA Seq I.html>) <br/>
-RNA Seq II: Using dataset at_tf_gex, we created the heatmap of the ecotype and plant parts and see how gene is expressed differetly in two or more different samples. [here](<https://samikshyapahari.github.io/BioInformatics/RNA Seq II.html>)
+RNA Seq II: Using dataset at_tf_gex, we created the heatmap of the ecotype and plant parts and see how gene is expressed differetly in two or more different samples. [here](<https://samikshyapahari.github.io/BioInformatics/RNA Seq II.html>)<br/>
-Phylogetic analysis and visualization: Creating the evolutionary tree from mammal phylogeny from dataset. [here](<https://samikshyapahari.github.io/BioInformatics/Phylogenetic analysis and Visualization>)
+Phylogetic analysis and visualization: Creating the evolutionary tree from mammal phylogeny from dataset. [here](<https://samikshyapahari.github.io/BioInformatics/Phylogenetic analysis and Visualization>)<br/>